tBaxter/better-1-1s/README.md

 They may need better interviewing techniques.

 As a young journalist working at daily newspapers I learned interview techniques early on that continue to be useful today in my 1:1s.
-Journalists have honed these interview techniques for decades for one simple reason: they’re effective tools to get people to open up and share context with you.
+Journalists have honed these interview techniques for decades for one simple reason: they’re effective tools to get people to open up and talk to you.

 So let’s talk about what makes a good interview: it’s not the Q&A. That’s a format, not what makes an interview useful or successful.
 Plenty of great interviews have been sparked by a single question.
 What makes interviews great are active listening, thoughtful follow-ups and an easy, conversational feel.